Bring The Butterfly Project to your community or classroom.

 Pricing

-Beginning January 28th 2026, all Butterfly Project kits will include access to our award-winning documentary film, NOT The Last Butterfly, and our other film offerings.
+All Butterfly Project kits also include access to our award-winning documentary film, NOT The Last Butterfly, and our other resources.

 Our Butterfly Kits are priced at $6 per participant.
-However, thanks to the generous support of our donors, we are able to heavily subsidize programming for educators at public schools across the nation.
-These educators may purchase kit programming at our Schools Direct tier, listed below.
-Organizations such as museums, community centers, and other non-school based groups are counted as Community-Based Partners, and do not receive subsidized programming.
+However, thanks to the generous support of our donors, we are able to heavily subsidize programming for educators at Title 1 public schools across the nation.

 We also offer full and partial subsidies to educators who 1) wish to participate in our programming but are unable to due to financial constraints and 2) are unable to secure funding through their school or PTA.
-Educators chosen for a subsidy are still expected to contribute a meaningful amount towards their programming.
 You may apply for subsidized programming here.

 Subsidy Applications